firstcontributions/first-contributions/README.md

 # First Contributions

 This project aims to simplify and guide the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.
+If you are looking to make your first contribution, follow the steps below:

-_If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_
+*_If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />

-#### If you don't have git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).
+#### *If you don't have git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).

-## Fork this repository
+## 1. Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-## Clone the repository
+## 2. Clone the repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />